fairscript/interact/Roadmap.md

 # Roadmap

 ## v0.11
+- HAVING
+- Aggregation without grouping
+- Return class instances in single/multi table selections

+## v0.12
 - Joins of up to five tables
-- Fix grouping after ordering

-## v0.12
-- Booleans, NOT, not equal to

 ## v0.13
+- not equal to, IS NULL, IS NOT NULL
+- Booleans, NOT

+## v0.14
 - Dates

-## v0.14
-- HAVING
-- Aggregation without grouping

 ## v0.15
 - Publication to NPM